WeAreROLI/SeaboardAPI/README.md

 - Connect a Seaboard (ask someone with a ROLI t-shirt)
 - Build in Xcode

+###OPENFRAMEWORKS Quick Start

+- Put the ofMidi addon inside your ofAddons folder
+- Run the modified midi example in the addon folder

 ###CINDER Quick Start

 - Place the project file next to your "Cinder" framework directory.